t3n/t3n-Debug-Helper/README.md

 Install
 =======
-Download t3n-debug.css and implement it in your html file e.g. <link rel="stylesheet" href="t3n-debug.css">
+Download t3n-debug.css and put it in your html file.